mindspore-ai/docs/docs/lite/docs/source_en/index.rst

 											<span class="doc-head-content">Using C++ Interface to Perform Training</span>
 										</div>
 										<div class="doc-article-desc">
 										After model conversion using MindSpore Lite, the model training process needs to be completed in Runtime.
-This tutorial introduces how to use C++ API to write training code.
+This tutorial introduces how to use C++ interface to write training code.
 										</div>
 									</div>
 								</a>